pellcorp/creality-wiki/docs/cartographer.md

     For Simple AF for RPi, you can use the standard cartographer guide <https://docs.cartographer3d.com/cartographer-probe/firmware/firmware-updating/via-katapult/usb-flash#usb-katapult-updating>

-    If you are using a low powered device to run klipper, I strongly recommend using the K1 variant of the cartographer firmware, you can do that in the firmware script by enabling Advanced Mode and Enabling Creality K Series Firmware.
+    If you are using a Pi3 or less (so CB1, CB2, OPi 3, etc) to run klipper, I strongly recommend using the K1 variant of the cartographer firmware, you can do that in the firmware script by enabling Advanced Mode and Enabling Creality K Series Firmware.

 ## Installation